December 26, 2017

 Excellence in Agriculture contest winner Andrew Brock of Marshall County was presented a zero-turn mower courtesy of Dow Agrosciences and a computer package from Valcom/CCS Wireless.

-Contest winners will represent Alabama during the American Farm Bureau Federation annual convention in Nashville, Tennessee, in January.
+Contest winners will represent Alabama during the American Farm Bureau Federation convention in Nashville, Tennessee, this month.